arashgmn/anisonet/README.md

 # FAQ
+## I don't have git command on my Linux machine
+Some of the recent linux distribution don't come with git commands pre-installed.
+On Debian/Ubuntu, you can install it with ``sudo apt-get install git-all``.
+Change command for Arch or RedHat appropriately.

 ## I don't have terminal on my Windows machine to clone the repository
 The most prominent workaround is installing [Git-bash](https://git-scm.com/download/win) on Windows systems.
 It emulates a terminal with some unix-based commands (``ls, cd, cat``, etc.) but more importantly, ``git``.
 You can use either the GUI or the command line to clone the repository.

-## I don't have git command on my linux machine
-Some of the recent linux distribution don't come with git commands pre-installed.
-On Debian/Ubuntu, you can install it with ``sudo apt-get install git-all``.
-Change command for Arch or RedHat appropriately.

-## Noise package installation fails on Windows
-You may need to install [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
-You may install thiss utilitiy and retry, but I recommand an easier and safer alternative: installing noise with conda. **Make sure your environment is activated** (``conda activate <YOUR_ENV_NAME>``).
-Then use ``conda install -c conda-forge noise` to install the noise package.